Kubeflow Pipelines vs Sourcery

 The most important factor is your team's familiarity with Kubernetes.

-- Skip this tool if free-tier limits are a blocker for your team.
+- Free-tier limits are a blocker for your automation needs

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".